|Traverse to Station 11||House Rock|

-[Charlie has just put Mag Kilo (magazine 106) on the LMP Hasselblad and will put it to use to take three polarization pans after he finishes with the 500-mm photography.]166:49:13 Duke: Okay.
+[Charlie has just put Mag Kilo (magazine 106) on the LMP Hasselblad and will put it to use to take three polarization pans after he finishes with the 500-mm photography.
+Charlie undoubtedly looked at the frame counter on Mag Kilo before installing it.]166:49:13 Duke: Okay.
 Those rocks you're looking at now, Tony, are white and they look breccious to me.
 The big black one (meaning House Rock) is off behind the TV.
 And you're going towards the rim on the crater right now (as Fendell pans clockwise).

 [Charlie goes to the CDR seat to get the 500mm camera.
 Fendell pans right and the other white boulders come into view.]

 [While Charlie gets the 500mm camera, John takes a Station 11 Pan from a point below the Rover and close to a dramatic break in slope down into North Ray.
 The pan consists of frames AS16-116- 18592 to 18614.
 David Harland has assembled the portion showing North Ray and Charlie at the Rover.]